Eric-Bro/EBVKAPI/README.md

     #define APP_ID        @""
     #define USER_EMAIL    @""
     #define USER_PASSWORD @""
 Here you have to set your own values.
-If you haven't got an application ID - don't hesitate to use my `2714525` as well.
+If you haven't got an application ID - don't hesitate to use my `2719681` as well.

 ## Structure
 * __EBVKAPIToken__
 Stores you login information for using with API-requests;
 * __EBVKAPIRequest__
 Performs requests to an API server;
-Automatically parse a server response (in `XML` or `JSON` format) to NSDictionary object;
+Automatically parse a server response ( in JSON format only, using [`JSONKit`](https://github.com/johnezang/JSONKit)by John Engelhart) to NSDictionary object;
 * __EBVKAPIResponse__
 Simple wrapper-object for a raw server response or error code;
 (using with non-blocks based methods of `EBVKAPIRequest`)

-## What about pre-parsing raw (JSON or XML) responses?
-EBVKAPI is using [`JSONKit`](https://github.com/johnezang/JSONKit) (by John Engelhart) for parsing JSON-format response and [`TBXML`](http://www.tbxml.co.uk/) (by Tom Bradley) for XML format;
-Also there is a little add-on to the TBXML - a method `-dictionaryRepresentation` which convert TBXMLElement to NSDictionary object.